 When you clean a wine decanter, use soft microfiber cloths and warm but not boiling water.
-Don’t put it into the dishwasher and stay away from aggressive cleaning agents and cleaning alcohol.
+Don’t put it into the dishwasher, and stay away from aggressive cleaning agents and cleaning alcohol.
 Also, clean your decanter soon after using it, so the stains don’t dry.

 In the following paragraphs, we will discuss these guidelines in more detail and talk about the best cleaning agents to use for decanters.

 - Clean the decanter as soon as possible after using it.
 The longer stains can sit inside, the harder it will be to remove them.
 So even if you don’t want to clean it the same day, at least rinse it with warm water.
-In any case, don’t keep the wine in the decanter overnight.
+In any case, do not keep the wine in the decanter overnight.